Self-care

 What exactly does quality of life mean anyway?

 Many fields study quality of life, including psychology, personal development, business, and health and wellness.
 The term varies depending on the context in which it is used.
-Which is why there is no single agreed-upon definition of quality of life.
+This is why there is no single agreed-upon definition of quality of life.

 Tips for Improving Your Quality of Life

-To improve your quality of life, it’s helpful to look at the different areas of life and focus on the area where there is the most room for improvement.
+To improve your quality of life, it’s helpful to look at the different areas of life and focus on where there is the most room for improvement.
 As a starting point, you can begin by focusing on the six domains the WHO includes in its definition – Physical, Psychological, Level of independence, Social Relationships, Environment, and Spirituality/religion/personal beliefs.

 Physical